Sawader/log-agent-stanza-plugins/docs/GOVERNANCE.md

 ## Credits

-Some contents in this documents have been borrowed from the [OpenYurt](https://github.com/alibaba/openyurt
+Some contents in this documents have been borrowed from the [OpenYurt](https://github.com/alibaba/openyurt) project.